 How to avoid over-expansion…

-3. Failing Tax and Regulatory Compliance
+3. Why cannabis brands fail beacuse of Tax and Regulatory Compliance

 The first responsibility for cannabis business owners and operators is maintaining compliance with shifting regulations, paying and filing proper taxes, and ensuring operating licenses are secured and maintained.
 In the previous examples, the consequences of running out of money are bad, but they can be solved with capital infusions and other solutions.
 But failing tax and regulatory compliance is a do-or-die proposition.
 Losing your operating license means the end of everything.
 Do not let this happen.
 And the risk of failing tax compliance is financial problems like you can barely imagine.
 Tax authorities can go after your house, your car, even issue jail time in certain circumstances.
 The potential consequences here are so dire they must be treated as such.